 UNC Charlotte Marriott Hotel and Conference Center

 - Lawrence Berkeley National Lab estimates that only 50% of industrial energy is used productively – leading to an enormous waste of resources.
-Cost reduction through efficiency is a proven pathway to profitability.
+Cost reduction through efficiency is a proven pathway to increasing profitability.

 How do you take advantage of the opportunity and minimize the risk?
 How does your network support you?
-The 2025 Summer Study on Energy Efficiency in Industry brings together professionals from around the globe to Charlotte, North Carolina – ground zero for recent industrial investment, accompanied by a statewide commitment to carbon neutrality in the electricity sector by the year 2050.
-We will look at policies, funding, operations, and technology to sustain industrial competitiveness, for individual firms and the sector at large.
+The 2025 Summer Study on Energy Efficiency in Industry brings together professionals from around the globe to Charlotte, North Carolina – ground zero for recent industrial investment, accompanied by a statewide commitment to modernizing the electricity sector by the year 2050.
+We will look at policies, funding, operations, and technology to sustain industrial competitiveness for individual firms and the sector at large.
 We’ll ask how public-private partnerships can act now to develop the workforce we need for success.
 We’ll compare national and state policy to look for immediate advantage and long-term leverage.

 You’ll leave the Summer Study with an expanded network and an action plan to meet your goals.